It’s never too early to start checking boxes on an early retirement checklist, even if you don’t plan on retiring early or at all.

 Set up Withdrawals from Deferred Compensation or Defined Benefit Plans.

-I’ve got a 457(b) with between two and three years worth of expenses in it.
-I’m going to take that money over about five and a half years to have the account drained before the current tax rates sunset at the end of 2025.
+I’ve got a non-governmental 457(b) with between two and three years worth of our anticipated retirement expenses in it.
+I’m planning to take that money over about four or five years to have the account drained before the current tax rates sunset at the end of 2025.
+The tax code could change before then, but it would not be advantageous to take a lump sum and pay the taxes on all that income at once.

 My plan states that I must elect a distribution plan by March 1st of the year after I separate from service.
 If I do not, a lump sum of the full balance will be issued, potentially creating a tax headache.
 I sent in the paperwork while writing this post.